open223/docs.open223.info/guides/brick-rec.md

 }
 ```

-whereas with Brick, the query can be simplified to
+With Brick, the query above can be simplified to the following where the `brick:hasPoint` relationship is inferred automatically.

 ```sparql
 PREFIX bldg: <urn:ex/>